 For our drying time test, we took every pair of undies in this review, soaked them in water, and hung them side-by-side to dry in the warm California sun.
 The lowest-scoring models took more than an hour and a half to dry, while the fastest we could put back on in less than forty-five minutes.

 The Pure Stretch was one of those winners.
 Completely dry in just 42 minutes, this metric boosted this product's overall score.
 We're more confident than ever that we could easily rinse these undies out in the sink of our hostel or in an alpine lake and put them back on the next day.
-Other models that dried in similar times were the Arc'teryx Phase SL Brief and the Smartwool Merino 150 Bikini.
-If you're willing to pay a steeper price, we'd enthusiastically recommend the Merino, but we'd ignore the Phase SL unless you don't care about being comfortable.
+Another model that dried in similar time was the Smartwool Merino 150 Bikini.
+If you're willing to pay a steeper price, we'd enthusiastically recommend that model.

 When measuring tents or sleeping bags, we're often discussing pounds of difference, a metric that really changes our enjoyment while traveling.

 We wanted to discuss weight differences in undies, too, but we do want to issue a reminder that the difference between our heaviest and lightest undies was just over half an ounce!
 So while ounce-counting may be one of your favorite hobbies, we recommend using this metric as a secondary test to the first three properties we discussed.

 All that aside, at .7 oz, the Pure Stretch Hipster is tied for the lightest pair of undies we reviewed, giving us the ability to pack two pairs of these undies for the same weight as one of the heavier models.
 The thin, stretchy material stuffs easily into a backpack or suitcase space, as well.